avikvaish123/Wikispeedia-Project/results.md

 The main challenge we faced with Brandes's algorithm is the runtime due to our large dataset.
 The runtime of Brandes's on a directed, unweighted graph is O(VE), and since we have 4604 nodes and 119882 edges, the runtime became a huge problem.
 We solved this by simplifying our dataset down to 361 nodes and 923 edges.
 On this simplified dataset, computing the centrality score of a node takes 1-2 minutes, instead of hours.

 ## Kosaraju's Algorithm

+We used Kosaraju's Algorithm to find the strongly connected components of our dataset.
+A strongly connected component means that every node in the component is accessible from every other node in the component.
+This is useful for us because if nodes are not accessible from each other, we cannot generate a BFS path.
+Our implementation of Kosaraju's ...
+For example, if the user requested the strongly connected component that contains `Argentina` on our modified dataset, the program will print:

+`Andes, Armadillo, Argentina`